 North Shore Community College's state-of-the-art Health Professions & Student Services Building, the Commonwealth's first state-owned Zero Net Energy building, demonstrates on multiple levels the college's commitment to create an environmentally sound, economically viable, and socially responsible future for the North Shore region.

 An educational institution has to live the values it espouses.
 We hope that NSCC students will learn integrity while at our school, but integrity is not taught in classrooms – it's taught by the behaviors of institutions – particularly public institutions.
-The Health Professions and Student Services Building is living proof to our students, employees and residents of the region of our commitment to sustainability.
-NSCC has a holistic approach that engages the entire college community in sustainability and the application of green principles.
+The Health Professions and Student Services Building is living proof to our students, employees and region residents of our holistic approach and commitment to sustainability.

 A convergence of activity brought us to where we are today.
-In 2007 the AACC created the President's Commitment to Climate Control which prompted NSCC to comprehensively embrace sustainability.
+In 2007 the AACC created the President's Commitment to Climate Control, which prompted NSCC to comprehensively embrace sustainability.
 Green buildings help conserve our natural resources, reduce energy costs and reduce harmful carbon emissions into our atmosphere.
-Thus our new building was designed to produce all of the energy required to operate from onsite renewable sources.
+Thus the ZNEB building was designed to produce all of the energy required to operate from onsite renewable sources.
 The renewable energy source used for this building is solar energy, a clean energy source.